pama7786/quote-generator-app/README.md

      - Like icon;
      - When you like the quote that is displayed, you can click it and it will change color to red.

-- There is a button, new quote where when you click, it it will display a different quote from the previous one.As the page loads a new quote, its text content is "loading quote...".
+- There is a button, a new quote where when you click, it it will display a different quote from the previous one.
+As the page loads a new quote, its text content is "loading quote...".

 - There is a heading Your Favourite quotes :).
-It displays your favourite quotes and the author's name.
+It displays your favorite quotes and the author's name.

 ## Setup instructions

 - To use this repository on your machine requires some simple steps:

-    - Open a terminal / command line interface on your computer
+    - Open a terminal/command line interface on your computer

 - Clone the repo by using the following to create a copy on your local machine:

     - git clone git@github.com:pama7786/quote-generator-app.git

-- Change directory to the repo folder:
+- Change the directory to the repo folder:

     - cd quote-generator-app